-Facilitation Combines Research & Education
+Facilitation Combines Research & Practice

-Example of Our Research Methodology
+An Example of Our Practice-as-Research Methodology

 We begin with a somatic activity to generate focus, awareness, and attention.
-During the activity below, participants were asked to “let go of thinking of their body as a unit”.
+During the activity below, participants were asked to “let go” of thinking of their body as a unit.

 Assessing Levels of Confidence,